 Regina George was right about being a half-virgin…

 This brings us back to the definitions of virginity and three lesser-known specifics: moral virginity, demi-virginity, and physical virginity.
 The first, moral virginity, refers to the state of not knowing the nature of sexual life.
 This can be attributed to a person’s (again, usually female) lack of a sexual relationship and applies to children below the age of puberty, whose sex organs are not yet developed.
 Then there’s demi-virginity, the condition of a woman who “permits any form of sexual liberties as long as they abstain from rupturing the hymen by taking part in a sexual act.”
 Lastly, there’s the state of physical virginity.
 This references a woman who is conscious of the nature of sexual life but has not experienced sexual intercourse.

 Your age does not necessarily dictate when you’re ready.

 The age of consent varies from country to country.
 Some are outrageous (our country’s included, unfortunately) and some are sound.
 In Portugal, for example, a person can legally consent to sex at 21 years old.
 Most South American countries, the age is 18.
-In most Asian countries, namely Taiwan, Sri Lanka, Singapore, Malaysia, Indonesia, Mongolia and Brunei, the age is 16.
+Asian countries, namely Taiwan, Sri Lanka, Singapore, Malaysia, Indonesia, Mongolia and Brunei, the age is 16.
 It’s baffling that the age of consent in the Philippines is 12, but that’s an issue for another time.

 Flat out, this does not mean ignoring the law.
 But it doesn’t mean relying on the mandated age of readiness.
 It is possible to be 18 and feel nowhere near ready to lose your virginity.
 A person can be in their early 20’s or 30’s and feel it isn’t time yet.
 This echoes the sentiment that “her body, her rules.”
 In the same vein, her rules, her timelines, her call when she’s ready.